Hike at a Glance

 Newland Head Conservation Park is conveniently located 91 kilometres south of Adelaide.
 Access is straightforward via Waitpinga Road, Victor Harbor.
 Waitpinga Campground, situated 91 kilometers south of Adelaide, is accessible by car.
 Head south on Victor Harbour Road from Adelaide, following signs towards Victor Harbor.
 Upon reaching Victor Harbor, turn onto Waitpinga Road.
 This road leads directly to the park entrance.
 From there, follow signs to Waitpinga Campground, your gateway to exploring Newland Head Conservation Park.

-Closest towns to this walk: Encounter Bay, Goolwa, Middleton, Port Elliot, Victor Harbor
+Nearby towns: Encounter Bay, Goolwa, Middleton, Port Elliot, Victor Harbor

 About the region